WoufLeDieu/Pronote-Bruteforce/README.md

 Pronote Bruteforce is a program wich test every password possible of a pronote account.

-You can edit the code and submit it to add for example :
+## You can edit the code and submit it to add for example :

--proxy
+-proxy tab
--multi threading
+-multi threading tab
 -etc...